 We are a Connecticut based 501(c)(3) that relies solely on a network of foster homes.
 We do not have a shelter or a central location for fostering

 and caring for our dogs.
 We have no paid employees, everyone that works with our rescue is on a volunteer basis, including our board members,

 adoption and event coordinators, fosters, transporters, and those responsible for other critical parts of our process.
 We receive no public

 funding.
-We rely on generous donations, fundraising throughout the year, and our adoption fees to help pay for our costs, which can include vet
+We rely on generous donations, fundraisers, and our adoption fees to help us pay for our dogs’ vet care, supplies, training, and other

 One day a man was walking along the beach when he noticed a boy picking something up and gently throwing it into the ocean.
 Approaching the boy, he